-Goal and Identified Need(s) How the Action(s) Address Need(s) and Why it is Metric(s) to Monitor Action # Provided on an LEA-wide or Schoolwide Basis Effectiveness examined the needs of our students who are behind in their coursework and credits.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness compared to the All-student group who are at 64.5% for the 2023 DASS graduation rate.
+We examined the needs of our students who are behind in their coursework and credits.
 They are behind for a variety of reasons and many obstacles need to be addressed before they graduate successfully.
+The DASS Graduation rate for 2024 was 78.8%.
 Teachers, students, and parents provided feedback indicating that they support the high- value counselors bring to their students.
-Scope: Schoolwide students' well-being and create a positive learning environment.
+Scope: Schoolwide incorporate counseling services to support students' well-being and create a positive learning environment.
 Counselors will be principally directed to promote high expectations and provide guidance toward graduation.
-Counselors will promote a positive working relationship and will connect frequently or as needed with high-needs students, to help meet social-emotional needs using models such as Trauma-Resilient Educational Communities (TREC), Multi-Tiered Systems of Support, Warm Demander, and Whole Child and Family Supports to promote intrinsic motivation, growth-mindset, and self-directed learning Counselors are a critical factor in helping students graduate.
-Counselors will provide additional counseling and social-emotional support for English Learners, LTEL, low-income and foster youth students, and students with disabilities.
+Counselors will promote a positive working relationship and will connect frequently or as needed with high-needs students, to help meet social-emotional needs using models such as Trauma-Resilient Educational Communities (TREC), Multi-Tiered Systems of Support, Warm Demander, and Whole Child and Family Supports to promote intrinsic motivation, growth-mindset, and self-directed learning.
+Counselors are a critical factor in helping students graduate.
+Counselors will provide additional counseling and social-emotional support for English learners, LTEL, low-income and foster youth students, and students with disabilities.
 Counseling occurs weekly for our high-needs students.
-There are also multiple ways for counselors to connect with students such as one-on-one, group meetings, and home visits.
-Counselors are continually in contact with teachers and parents to help monitor the progress of students.
+There are also multiple ways for counselors are continually in contact with teachers and parents to help monitor the progress of students.
 We expect to continue providing counselors, who help address obstacles to graduation that students with disabilities who are English learners, low-income, and foster youth students have; however, because we expect that all students could benefit, action is provided on an LEA-wide basis.
+We expect them to increase each year.
+We will also consider input from the parents of participating students to enhance the quality of the program provided.